igilroy/Getting-and-Cleaning-Data/CodeBook.md

 The resulting data was then randomly divided into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.

 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
-From each window, a vector of features was obtained by calculating variables from the time and frequency domain.”
+From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

 ref: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones#